-ERI has assigned an indefinite useful life to the gaming licenses, in accordance with its review of the applicable guidance of ASC Topic 350, Intangibles-Goodwill and Other ("ASC 350").
+ERI has assigned an indefinite useful life to the gaming licenses.
 The standard required ERI to consider, among other things, the expected use of the asset, the expected useful life of other related assets or asset groups, any legal, regulatory, or contractual provisions that may limit the useful life, ERI's own historical experience in renewing similar arrangements, the effects of obsolescence, demand and other economic factors, and the maintenance expenditures required to obtain the expected cash flows.
 In that analysis, ERI determined that no legal, regulatory, contractual, competitive, economic or other factors limit the useful lives of these intangible assets.
-The acquired Isle properties currently have licenses in Louisiana, Pennsylvania, Iowa, Missouri, Mississippi, Florida and Colorado.
 The renewal of each state's gaming license depends on a number of factors, including payment of certain fees and taxes, providing certain information to the state's gaming regulator, and meeting certain inspection requirements.
 However, ERI's historical experience has not indicated, nor does ERI expect, any limitations regarding its ability to continue to renew each license.
 No other competitive, contractual, or economic factor limits the useful lives of these assets.
 Accordingly, ERI has concluded that the useful lives of these licenses are indefinite.